modsim/ChromaHD-genmesh/README.md

 - [x] Allow cylinder constrained creation again(zbot, ztop)
 - [x] RCYL is calclated after bead radius modification: Change it to depend on initial packing
 - [x] Implement enlarged beads
-- [-] Save options (so that it can be reloaded and used with exported geometry?)
+- [x] Save options (so that it can be reloaded and used with exported geometry?): Using logs now.
 - [-] Use OCC-fix for modified beads!!: Caused crashes
 - [-] Try volume generating: Unnecessary
-- [ ] Improved error handling.
+- [x] write meshes to individual folders.
+Including logs.
+- [x] set rCylDelta after transform-scaling
+- [x] FIX: minimum bead radius is zero
 - [ ] Output surfs and volumes to a separate folder?
 - [ ] Bridges at the cylinder-bead interface
 - [ ] Check for memleaks.
 No errors.
 But some blocks are reachable (beads vector not deleted).